cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

   ```
   User.Read.All
   Group.Read.All
-  Policy.Read.All
   Organization.Read.All
   Application.Read.All
   ```

 - **Configuration validation errors**: Review required fields and format requirements.
-Be sure to click `Save` for each configurations and then the click `Review & Generate` button
+Be sure to click `Save` for each configurations and then the click `Preview & Generate` button

 ### Debug Information